chung-leong/react-seq/examples/wordpress/README.md

 Using a useEffect hook, we attach an [IntersectionObserver](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) to a div that we draw at the bottom of the page.
-Whenever this div gets within 1000 pixels of the viewport, `onBottomReached` is called to trigger the loading of additional contents.
+Whenever this div gets within 1000 pixels of the viewport, `onBottomReached` is called to trigger the loading of additional articles.

-The rest of the code is pretty React.
+The rest of the code is pretty much standard React.
 For each article we obtain its authors, its categories, and so forth from the respected arrays.
 There's no guarantee the objects will be there.
-The component `ArticleUI` is expected to deal with the absence of data.
+The component `ArticleUI` is expected to deal with potential absence of data.

-Note the use of `articles.total`.
+Note the use of `articles.total` one [line 42](./src/ArticleList.js#L42).
 This is the total number of articles available, as reported by WordPress.
 You'll see later how this number gets attached to the array.

 ## Article list, the asynchronous part